zubco/PZCustomView/README.md

 # PZCustomView

+## Deprecated
+Latest versions of Xcode doesn't support custom file/project templates any more.
+Rest in peace ⚰️.

 ## What is it ?
 Xcode - custom UIView templates, that creates for you a nib - loadable UIView subclass with it's .xib file respectively.